 - Bootcamp graduates report an average salary increase of 51% from their pre-bootcamp salaries

 If you are looking to jump-start your career as a software engineer, check out this list of coding bootcamps supplied by Course Report.
-Many camps offer both full-time and part-time programs, as well as online programs.
-Whether you are in Chicago, New York, or San Francisco--or even if you live nowhere near a tech hub--you have plenty of learning opportunities.
+Many camps offer both full-time and part-time programs, as well as online programs--so even if you live nowhere near a tech hub, you have plenty of learning opportunities.

 A number of bootcamps also offer tutoring, supplementary seminars, and additional free courses.
 Inquire with your chosen code school to see what’s offered.